jlandowner/samba/README.md

 ```
 change YOUR_SHARE_DIR to the host dir where you want to share.

-you can also docker-run by 'samba-docker-start.sh'
+you can also docker-run by 'samba-docker-start.sh'.
-change YOUR_SHARE_DIR, then exec below
+change YOUR_SHARE_DIR, then exec below.
 ```
 ./samba-docker-start.sh
 ```